mnusrat786/Hospital-management-system/README.md

 Fee requirements\
 Availability of doctor\
 No of persons waiting in the list\
-Facility of medicine if patients is wiling\
+Facility of medicine if patients is willing\
 Final bill\

 Following are the data structures which we have used\